han190/CoDecomp/docs/index.md

-# Welcome to co-decomp
+# CoDecomp
-Co-decomp is a coarray decomposition/forward partition tool.
+CoDecomp is a coarray domain decomposition toolkit.

-## Compile and test
+## Compile and test with FPM
-Compile and test with OpenCoarrays (built with OpenMPI),
+Compile and test by OpenCoarrays (built with OpenMPI), for example, with 8 images,
 ```bash
 fpm test --compiler caf --runner "cafrun -n 8 --use-hwthread-cpus"
 ```

-## Example
+## Quick Start
 ```fortran
 program main
   use, non_intrinsic :: module_decomposition